ZhiYuanHuang/StartingMultiTenant/README.md

 ## ✨ 特性

 - ⚙️ A tenant is identified by a tenant domain (such as reader.com) and its unique identifier.
-That is, tenant A (tom.reader.com) and tenant B (tony.reader.com) belong to different tenant domains
+That is, tenant A (tom.reader.com) and tenant B (tony.reader.com) belong to different tenant in the same tenant domains
 - ⚙️ Databases such as postgresql and mysql are supported
 - ⚙️ Database servers can be dynamically added to randomly select databases for creating all services provided by tenants
 - ⚙️ The database creation script of the primary version and upgrade script of the secondary version are supported, for example, createTestdb.sql2.2 The database creation script of createTestDb whose primary version is 2 and secondary version is iterated to 2.